MS Structural Engineering

 Students have flexibility in selecting courses focusing on the area within the program which is of greatest interest to them.
 Diversity is encouraged.

-In addition to the Civil and Environmental Engineering Department’s offerings, related coursework is also available from other schools and departments such as Earth Sciences, Computer Science, Mechanical Engineering, and Management Science and Engineering.
+In addition to the Civil and Environmental Engineering Department’s offerings, related coursework is also available from other departments such as Aerospace & Astronautics, Computer Science, Earth & Planetary Sciences, Earth Systems Science, Electrical Engineering, Geophysics, Mechanical Engineering, and Management Science and Engineering.

 - Mechanics of Materials (CEE101A)